jatofg/nawa/README.md

 ## Example

-A QSF app consists of:
+A soru app consists of:

 - A simple config file with properties concerning the behavior of the application, and
 - A shared object file containing the application itself.

-For a simple QSF app:
+For a simple soru app:
 [TBA]

 The path to the object file is included in the config file, and QSF will take care of setting everything up and starting the app.
 You can run it like this:

-`$ qsfrunner config.ini`
+`$ sorun config.ini`

 Of course, it is also possible to start it as a systemd service.

 ## Building

-QSF has been tested on Linux only, but it might also run on macOS.
+soru has been tested on Linux only so far, but it might also run on BSD derivates and macOS.
 Windows is not supported and will never be.
 Before building, make sure that you have the dependencies installed: